johnkil/Print/README.md

 #### PrintButton

-Use to create a button with an icon.
+Use `PrintButton` to create a button with an icon.

 ```xml
 <com.github.johnkil.print.widget.PrintButton